Electric polarization and magnetization in metals: Dipole moments

-for any $\boldsymbol{R}$.
+for any such $\boldsymbol{R}$.
 Because we consider the ionic cores within the crystal to be fixed, these charges do not contribute to the magnetization; there will however be a static contribution to the polarization that is found from the ``site'' polarization fields that are defined from the constituents of a decomposition of $\rho^{\text{ion}}(\boldsymbol{x})$ into ``site'' contributions \cite{Mahon2019,Mahon2020a}.
-The electric dipole moment associated with lattice site $\boldsymbol{R}$ is defined to be \cite{Mahon2019} \begin{widetext}
+Irrespective of the initial electronic state of the crystal, the electric dipole moment associated with lattice site $\boldsymbol{R}$ is defined to be \begin{widetext}